envs-net/matrix-doc/docs/advanced/abuse_management.md

 - invite [@mjolnir:envs.net](https://matrix.to/#/@mjolnir:envs.net) and give the user admin Permissions.

 	!!! tip
-		if you do not want to give @mjolnir:envs.net admin rights then you have to change the room permission `Change Server ACL` to `Moderator`.
+		if you do not want to give @mjolnir:envs.net admin rights then you need to change the room permission `Change Server ACL` to `Moderator`.
 With this setting, @mjolnir:envs.net only needs moderator permissions.

-- the abuse moderators then receive the invitation and have to confirm it.
+- the abuse moderators then receive the invitation and needs to confirm it.

 after this step, the room is protected.